kit-cel/imdd_snn_opti_encoding/README.md

 # imdd_snn_policy_encoding
-Code for an SNN-based equalizer for an IM/DD link.
-The neural encoding is updated using an RL-inspired update rule.
+Code for the SNN-based equalizer for an IM/DD link, as given in [https://www.arxiv.org/pdf/2508.13783](url).